 - Increasing energy efficiency of products, processes, facilities, and transport,

 - Increasing the proportion of renewable and alternative energy used.

 Our objective is to achieve the maximum reduction of carbon for financial investment.
-We have reduced 104,200 metric tons (MT), or 25 percent, of carbon emissions since 2007 and saved more than $24 million in operating costs annually.
+We have reduced 118,200 metric tons (MT), or 28 percent, of carbon emissions from 2007 through 2017 and saved more than $28 million in operating costs annually.

 Our carbon reduction progress is managed through a formal project measurement and verification process and is tracked through deliberate efforts—without influence from growth or contraction in our business.
 For example, we do not count the closure of a facility or building or a downturn in our business toward the progress of our conservation targets.
 We have created a portfolio of projects and initiatives that we specifically execute, counting results of validated projects and initiatives only.

 1. Eliminating Energy Use

 Amgen’s process and technology innovations for manufacturing have significant energy conservation and carbon reduction benefits.

 Examples of eliminating energy use through better design:

 - The U.S. Food and Drug Administration licensed Amgen’s pioneering next-generation biomanufacturing plant in Singapore for commercial production of biologic drug substance in 2017.
 Compared with the manufacture of the same amount of product in a traditional facility, the plant has so far demonstrated annualized reductions of approximately 268,000 gigajoules of energy, 8,800 metric tons of carbon and 82,000 cubic meters of water.